What You Should Put On An Industry CV

 The hiring manager will be more interested in your ability to come up with solutions or tackle challenges than your past experience that matches the role exactly.

-This piece was written by Chantel Rademeyer, Director of Falcon Brook Search.
+This article was written by Chantel Rademeyer, Director of Falcon Brook Search.